 Movement Vault

-ROMWOD may have a monopoly over the mobility CrossFit space, but I’ve had the pleasure of testing an emerging mobility platform, Movement Vault, which is also available in both online and app-based formats.
-Movement Vault may not have the celeb-sightings you get on ROMWOD, but the founder Grayson Wickham does an amazing job of making mobility accessible to the masses.
+Pliability, formerly ROMWOD, may have had a monopoly over the mobility CrossFit space, but I’ve had the pleasure of testing an emerging mobility platform, Movement Vault, which is also available in both online and app-based formats.
+Movement Vault may not have the celeb-sightings you get on Pliability, but the founder Grayson Wickham does an amazing job of making mobility accessible to the masses.

 How We Picked the Best Training Plans for CrossFit